Haymaker’s Punch (Switchel)

 “But you said they didn’t drink the water?”

 From Oxymel came Switchel.
-They say Switchel originated in the 1600's in the West Indies and worked its way north to American farmers.
-Probable, but the only difference between Oxymel and Switchel is the addition of a small quantity of ginger and the use of molasses as the sweetening agent.
+They say Switchel originated in the 1600’s in the West Indies and worked its way north to American farmers.
+Probably, but the only difference between Oxymel and Switchel is the addition of a small quantity of ginger and the use of molasses as the sweetener.

 American farmers adopted this punch during the fall harvest.
-It became so popular that it eventually became known as Haymaker's Punch.
+Switchel became so popular that it eventually became known as Haymaker’s Punch.

-I was surprised that I actually enjoyed this.
+I was surprised that I actually enjoyed the Switchel recipe.
 If the proportions are done right, it is well balanced and refreshing.
 The molasses and ginger add the flavour, but maybe to much for some.
 The solution is simple, use another sweetener.
 Plain table sugar works just fine, or maybe Golden Syrup or Demerara sugar is more to your liking.
-My person preference is light Treacle and white wine vinegar.
+My person preference is light treacle and white wine vinegar.

 “Excuse me, but where’s the alcohol?”

 Well, not every drink needs alcohol, and this is the Art of Drink, not the Art of Drunk.
 I do see potential for the additional of a little liquor.
 I tried Wray & Nephew Overproof rum, and it wasn’t to my liking.
 To work with the vinegar, a straight spirit probably isn’t going to work as well as something fruity (i.e. the Shrub).
 Here’s what I tried:

 1½ oz Water